 Seattle Wedding Photography Packages

 Before we start, let’s keep things simple here.
 I offer two basic packages for my Seattle wedding photography.
-The price for all-day wedding or elopement coverage starts at $5000, and a three-hour, small-ceremony elopement package starts at $3000.
+One is an all-day package while the other is a 3-hour coverage (perfect for weekday celebrations).
 To get all the details, say hi through the contact page, and we can find what’s right for you.

 Seattle Elopement Photographer